sameh00alsharawy/CILv2-weather-testing/README.md

 To validate the decision-making process of the autonomous driving model, I implemented a custom diagnostic tool.
 The PyTorch Grad-CAM library was failing to capture the dynamic routing of the architectures due to hardware-level memory optimizations and early-fusion embeddings.

-To overcome this, we engineered a custom Layer-wise Relevance Propagation (LRP) pipeline that manually extracts and un-projects the mathematical weights of the Transformer's attention heads on a frame-by-frame basis.
+To overcome this, I engineered a custom pipeline that manually extracts and un-projects the mathematical weights of the Transformer's attention heads on a frame-by-frame basis.

 ### Methodology
-* **Gradient Interception:** We bypassed PyTorch's autograd memory cleanup by retaining the gradient on the 512-dimensional output tensor (Y).
+* **Gradient Interception:** bypassed PyTorch's autograd memory cleanup by retaining the gradient on the 512-dimensional output tensor (Y).
-* **Manual LRP Un-projection:** We extracted the frozen Output Projection matrix ($W^O$) and performed a manual reverse-projection ($\nabla X = \nabla Y \cdot W^O$).
+* **Manual LRP Un-projection:** extracted the frozen Output Projection matrix ($W^O$) and performed a manual reverse-projection ($\nabla X = \nabla Y \cdot W^O$).
 * **Dynamic Attribution:** By slicing the un-projected gradient back into its 4 independent 128-dimensional subspaces, we calculated the exact, dynamic percentage of steering authority yielded by each Attention Head per frame.

 ### Key Findings
-By combining these dynamic attention weights with ResNet-level Grad-CAM extractions, we established a composite 4x6 Master Diagnostic Panel.
+By combining these dynamic attention weights with ResNet-level Grad-CAM extractions, I established a composite 4x6 Master Diagnostic Panel.
 The analysis of pre-lane-evasion and stable-driving frames revealed two behaviors:

 * **Cognitive Division of Labor:** The model actively shifts processing power between its 4 attention heads based on the situation, but for most of the frames the heads have a near global importance that rarely changes, 1 > 2 > 3 > 4.
 * **Uncertainty and Feature Confidence:** In frames immediately preceding a lane evasion (particularly in low-light environments), the Grad-CAM visualizations demonstrate low feature confidence, visually.